JetBrains/intellij-sdk-docs/topics/user_interface_components/file_and_class_choosers.md

 The dialog shown by this API has two tabs:

 *  One shows the project structure
-*  Another shows a list of files similar to the one used by the <menupath>Navigate | File</menupath> popup.
+*  Another shows a list of files similar to the one used by the <ui-path>Navigate | File</ui-path> popup.

 To show the dialog, call `showDialog()` on the chooser returned from `createFileChooser()`, and then call `getSelectedFile()` to retrieve the user's selection.